alfpedraza-aws-devops/fibonacci/README.md

 This service is used to generate a high CPU load on the machine hosting it due to its recursive implementation of the Fibonacci sequence algorithm.

 The role of this service in the _Kubernetes Cluster Autoscaler Test_ application is precisely that, generating a lot of CPU load on the Kubernetes node machines, so the Kubernetes `cluster autoscaler` service creates more nodes in the cluster to meet the CPU demand.

+## Further Development

+* There are no pending items here.